oracle/odpi/doc/src/public_functions/dpiStmt.rst

     **nativeTypeNum** -- a pointer to the native type that is used by the value, which will be populated upon successful completion of this function.
-    It will be one of the values from the enumeration :ref:`dpiNativeTypeNum`.
+    It will be one of the values from the enumeration :ref:`dpiNativeTypeNum<dpiNativeTypeNum>`.

-    **data** -- a pointer to a :ref:`dpiData` structure which will be populated with the value of the column upon successful completion of the function.
+    **data** -- a pointer to a :ref:`dpiData<dpiData>` structure which will be populated with the value of the column upon successful completion of the function.

 .. function:: int dpiStmt_getRowCount(dpiStmt \*stmt, uint64_t \*count)